skjolber/Fagmote/Android/Near Field Communications/README.md

 Bonus task - more NDEF record types
 ===================================
 ### a.
-Create well-known URI record.
+How would you make NFC support optional?
+Not all devices have NFC chips (yet)
 ### b.
-Create Mime Record.
 What are the tag classes and their storage capactiy?
+What are the disadvantage of larger storage capacities?
 ### c.
+Create more record types
+1. Create well-known URI record.
+2. Create Mime Record.
-Create External type Record.
+3. Create External type Record.
-### d.
-Create Android Application Record with an Mime Record.
+4. Create Android Application Record with an Mime Record.
 Are you able to start the application and also read the Mime Record payload?